 What Actually Happened Between Lincoln and Ann Rutledge?

-When people speak of Abraham Lincoln’s younger years, they tend to gloss over his time as a manual laborer and shop-keeper in the pioneer outpost of New Salem, during the tail-end of American Westward Expansion.
+When people speak of Abraham Lincoln’s early life, they tend to gloss over his time as a manual laborer and shop-keeper in the pioneer outpost of New Salem, during the tail-end of American Westward Expansion.

 Two years after the town’s founding, Lincoln floated through on a flatboat bound for New Orleans.
 The vessel foundered on the shore, and he was forced to spend time fixing it before continuing his journey.